 7. Purchasing by price

+We often wonder how much we should spend on a wine gift, but be careful with price.
 The nicest bottle within your budget might not necessarily be the most expensive one on the shelf.
 Production processes, bottling materials, taxes and demand all affect the cost of wine, so price does not directly correlate to quality.
 Lesser known regions or varieties can offer great value for money.

-8. Forgetting food
+8. Forgetting food and wine pairing

 All wines work with different foods depending on their unique flavours.
 Consider giving a bottle alongside something to pair with it, such as a wine that goes with their favourite meal or choose a classic pairing such as Sancerre and goats cheese or biscotti with a dessert wine like Vin Santo (you can dip them in!).